Measles Virus May Wipe Out Immune Protection For Other Diseases

 What they found was that after measles, previously healthy kids lost on average about half — and as much as 73% — of their overall antibody diversity.
 Or, as Mina puts it, "measles seems to be punching holes in the immune memory."

 "The real takeaway is that underneath the surface, measles is much more than a rash, and it's much more than just an acute viral infection.
-It's got these very long term, stealth-like detrimental effects that are extraordinarily difficult to measure," says Mina.
-"We've been able to show that the effects are vast, and impact almost all pathogens that somebody has seen."
+It's got these very long-term, stealthlike detrimental effects that are extraordinarily difficult to measure," says Mina.
+"We've been able to show that the effects are vast and impact almost all pathogens that somebody has seen."

 Wesemann highlights the Science paper's finding that people who had gotten the measles vaccine showed increased immune strength.
 "You get the best of both worlds with the vaccine," Wesemann says.
 "You get the robust immunity against measles virus without having to be infected with it, but it doesn't cause the immune damage that the real measles virus causes."